Nuuanu Park Place

 No analysis available

-I searched for "salt water pool," "saltwater pool," "salt pool," or similar wording.
-The remarks confirm a swimming pool, but they do not identify it as saltwater.
+I searched for wording like "salt water pool," "saltwater pool," "salt pool," and "saline pool."
+The listings confirm that the building has a pool, but they do not identify it as a saltwater pool.

 No analysis available

-I searched the remarks for wording like "laundry on each floor," "laundry room on every floor," or similar floor-by-floor community laundry references.
-The listings only mention in-unit washer/dryer, so there is no public-remarks evidence that community laundry exists on every floor.
+I looked for phrases like "laundry on each floor," "laundry room on every floor," and similar floor-by-floor community laundry wording.
+The public remarks repeatedly reference washer/dryer in the unit instead, with no evidence of shared laundry facilities on each floor.

 Parking is strongly supported across all current listings: 18/18 MLS entries include a parking feature and none show NONE.
 Public remarks repeatedly mention parking in multiple forms, including '2 parking stalls,' '1 open parking stall,' 'deeded parking space,' and 'covered parking stall,' so this appears to be a real building-level feature rather than copy-paste noise.

-Several remarks explicitly indicate deeded parking, including a direct statement that the condo comes with a deeded parking space.
-This is clear evidence that the parking is owned with the unit.
+Multiple remarks reference parking stalls, and one explicitly states the unit comes with a deeded parking space.
+That is clear evidence that parking is deeded.

 No analysis available